dotnet/source-build-reference-packages/README.md

 Generating new targeting packages is not supported.
 No new targeting packs should be needed/added.
 If you feel a new targeting pack is needed, please [open a new issue](#filing-issues) to discuss.

+When adding targeting packs, the `analyzers` directory should be excluded.

 ### Text Only

 ``` bash